 I really don’t mean to boss ya around, but this is of utmost importance… make this today.

-and then let me know how it goes, because I really, REALLY, really think you’ll love it.
+and then let me know how it goes, because I really, REALLY, really think you’re gonna just love it!

 Cajun Chicken, Sausage, and Rice

-A creamy, cajun-y, spicy comforting casserole featuring sausage, chicken, and rice.
+A creamy, spicy, comforting, cajun casserole featuring turkey smoked sausage, chicken, and rice.

 - 14.5 oz can fire roasted diced tomatoes